camubg/payana-challenge/README.md

 - Implement pagination in getAll to handle large data loads efficiently.
 - Add caching for GET requests (depending on how frequently they are consumed), particularly for GET invoice if the dataset is extensive.
 - Introduce versioning to track product price changes.
+- Change filters in the getAll from invoices, depending on the requirements of the client.